-The government is also jittery about the threat posed by jailed former army chief General Sarath Fonseka.
-A court martial was set to resume its hearings on Tuesday against the 59-year-old Fonseka who lost out to Rajapakse in the January elections.
-However the BBC has reported it has been adjourned because of an outstanding case lodged with Sri Lanka’s Court of Appeal challenging the legality of the courts martial.
+The United National Party opposition has accused the ruling party of campaign abuses and said it did not expect a free and fair election.
+UNP leader Ranil Wickremesinghe said Rajapakse’s administration had used state-owned cars and offices for campaigning and turned the government-run media into a party mouthpiece.
+“There was a suppression of private media [and] journalists were attacked and abducted by those connected to the government,” Wickremesinghe said.
+“Editors were arrested and intimidated.”The Government also extended the country’s emergency laws by another month just two days before the election.
+The extension is the second since parliament was dissolved in February.
+The emergency has been in place since August 2005 when Foreign Minister Lakshman Kadirgamar was assassinated.
+Opposition parties have questioned the need to keep the laws since the military defeat of the LTTE in May last year.
+The government claims it needs the law to flush out remaining Tigers’ cadres.The government is also jittery about the threat posed by jailed former army chief General Sarath Fonseka.
+A court martial was set to resume its hearings on Tuesday against the 59-year-old Fonseka who lost to Rajapakse in the January elections.
+However the BBC has reported it has been adjourned because of an outstanding case lodged with Sri Lanka’s Court of Appeal challenging the legality of the court martial.
 Another court martial charging the general of breaking army procurement rules is also due to resume on Tuesday but may also be adjourned on the same grounds.
-Fonseka has been detained since 8 February but is still running in tomorrow’s election as a candidate from the opposition Democratic National Alliance saying that all charges against him are politically motivated.
+Fonseka has been detained since 8 February but is still running in tomorrow’s election as a candidate from the opposition Democratic National Alliance.
+He says all charges against him are politically motivated.

-But Rajapakse has gained the unexpected support of a doctor who drew world attention to civilian deaths during the war last year and who now is contesting the election for a pro-government party.
+Rajapakse has gained the unexpected support of a doctor who drew world attention to civilian deaths during the war last year and who now is contesting the election for a pro-government party.
 Veerakathipillai Shanmugarajah, 40, was arrested for falsely spreading rebel propaganda following the army’s final victory over the Tamil Tigers.
-Now he’s running for parliament for a Tamil party called Eelam Revolutionary Organisation of Students that is supporting Rajapakse.
-Shanmugarah now prefers to talk about the future rather than the war.
+Now he’s running for parliament for a Tamil party called Eelam Revolutionary Organisation of Students supporting Rajapakse.
+Shanmugarah prefers to talk about the future rather than the war.
 “I believe President Rajapakse is ideally suited to lead and rebuild our country after the war,” he said.
 “I will work to support him.”